Former 610 Office Head Li Dongsheng Indicted

 Another example is CCTV News, broadcast daily at 7:00 p.m.
 Considered a staple news program, it is the primary news source for the Chinese, whether they live in the city or the countryside.
 Li extended the program from 30 minutes to 45 minutes to ensure that sufficient anti-Falun Gong content was incorporated into the news.

 These defamatory reports were picked up and spread to newspapers and radios by Xinhua News Agency and disseminated overseas through China News Service (CNS), Hong Kong China News Agency (CNA), and Chinese diplomatic agencies.

 Li's efforts were very effective in swaying public opinion.
 In July 2000, he was promoted to deputy director of China's State Administration of Radio Film and Television (SARFT).

 Meanwhile, the persecution began to lose momentum.
 The brutality practitioners suffered for their belief made many people reconsider the legitimacy of the suppression.

-Instructed by Ze Qinghong, head of the Organization Department (1999-2002), and Luo Gan, secretary of the Political and Legal Affairs Committee (1998-2007), Li orchestrated the "Tiananmen Square self-immolation," pushing the propaganda to a new level.
+Instructed by Zeng Qinghong, head of the Organization Department (1999-2002), and Luo Gan, secretary of the Political and Legal Affairs Committee (1998-2007), Li orchestrated the "Tiananmen Square self-immolation," pushing the propaganda to a new level.